NovaVoidHowl/CVRFury/README.md

 codebase, please see <https://github.com/VRCFury/VRCFury>, unlike the rest of the code in this repo the VRCFury stubs are licensed under CC BY-NC 4.0

+### Avatars-3.0-Manager

+This project makes use of the Animator Controller copying/merging logic.
+Please see <https://github.com/VRLabs/Avatars-3.0-Manager/tree/main> for details Licence MIT

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- PROJECT TOOLS -->